Saudi Industrial Development Fund

 The Saudi Industrial Development Fund (SIDF) is a financial wing of the Saudi Arabian government established in 1974.
 The SIDF was established to provide mid-term and long-term loans to the private industrial sector.
-It is currently led by the Chief Executive Officer, Dr. Ibrahim Almojel.
-In 2018, the fund had appropriations of more than $2.4 billion, which has led to the establishment of 108 industrial projects.
-Previously, SIDF used to finance only local manufacturing businesses.
-However, 2019, SIDF has started to finance energy, logistics and mining projects in Saudi Arabia.
+Its Chief Executive Officer is Dr. Ibrahim Almojel.
+In 2018, the fund had appropriations of more than US$2.4 billion, which has led to the establishment of 108 industrial projects.
+SIDF previously financed only local manufacturing businesses, but in 2019 SIDF started to finance energy, logistics and mining projects in Saudi Arabia.